Waters recede but storm victims suffer in U.S. East

 Vermont had four of its National Guard helicopters in the air and borrowed two from Illinois to send in drinking water, food, medical supplies and diapers, officials said.

-In Brattleboro, where the Connecticut River and Whetstone Brook burst their banks, the Whetstone Arts Centre was sagging over the brook after a portion of its first floor was undermined by the flood.
+In Brattleboro, where the Connecticut River and Whetstone Brook burst their banks, the Whetstone Arts Center was sagging over the brook after a portion of its first floor was undermined by the flood.

 Despite losing an estimated $20,000 worth of power tools and materials, Washburn was relieved his business did not take more damage.